cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 >             eSetValueWithoutOverwrite );        /* eNotifyAction eAction */
 >            )
 > ```

-In [`vSx1280Task`](https://github.com/cschorn01/raspberry_pi_pico_lora_template/blob/44e7e5acd0a1cb4129e875321e36d574b70024c7/src/main.c#L970C6-L970C6) the [`xTaskNotifyWait()`](https://www.freertos.org/xTaskNotifyWait.html) will accept *Task Notifications* from all tasks that are sending them.
-You must process the current *Task Notification* before allowing another task to run or the current *Task Notification* may be overwritten by an incoming *Task Notification* from another task.

 To use the incoming *Tast Notification*, it must be reassigned to a task local pointer.
 This template uses a struct containing an 8 bit pointer: